Medical expert of the article

 - symptomatic.

-- Preparations with anti-inflammatory and / or prophylactic effect (glucocorticosteroids, antileukotriene drugs, cromones, anti-IgE-napropaty);
+- Drugs with anti-inflammatory and/or prophylactic effect (glucocorticosteroids, antileukotriene drugs, cromones, anti-IgE-peptides);

-- long-acting bronchodilators (long-acting beta2-adrenomimetics, theophylline preparations with slow release).
+- long-acting bronchodilators (long-acting beta2-adrenergic agonists, slow-release theophylline preparations).

-The greatest clinical and pathogenetic efficacy is currently shown when using IGKS.
-All preparations of basic anti-inflammatory treatment are taken daily and for a long time.
-This principle of using anti-inflammatory drugs (basic) allows you to achieve control of the disease and maintain it at the proper level.
-It should be noted that on the territory of the Russian Federation for the basic treatment of asthma in children using combined drugs containing IGCC (salmeterol + fluticasone (serotide) and budesonide + formoterol (symbicort)) with a 12-hour break.
-Only the stable dosing regimen is registered.
-Other schemes in children are not allowed.
+The highest clinical and pathogenetic efficiency is currently demonstrated with the use of ICS.
+All drugs of basic anti-inflammatory treatment are taken daily and for a long time.
+This principle of using anti-inflammatory drugs (basic) allows achieving control over the disease and maintaining it at the proper level.
+It should be noted that in the territory of the Russian Federation for the basic treatment of asthma in children using combination drugs containing ICS (salmeterol + fluticasone (seretide) and budesonide + formoterol (symbicort)) with a 12-hour break. only a stable dosing regimen is registered.
+Other schemes are not allowed in children.

-- inhalation short-acting beta2-adrenomimetics (the most effective bronchodilators);
+- inhaled short-acting beta2-adrenergic agonists (the most effective bronchodilators);

 - anticholinergic drugs;